 - Terrace Walk

-The Bath City Tour runs daily except Christmas / Boxing Day / January 1st approximately every twenty minutes between 09.30am – 6.30pm.
+The Bath open top bus City Tour runs daily except Christmas / Boxing Day / January 1st approximately every twenty minutes between 09.30am – 6.30pm.
 A full loop of the tour will take around 50 minutes.

-Prices for the City Sightseeing Bath Hop On Hop Off Tour are approximately £15.50 per adult, £9 per child, £13 per senior, but there are family discounts available.
+Bath open top bus tour prices are approximately £15.50 per adult, £9 per child, £13 per senior, but there are family discounts available.

 When you board the bus, obviously you will get better views if you’re on the top deck to be able to see out.
 If the weather isn’t behaving, then you have the option to sit on the lower deck, and the front section of the top deck is also covered over.